 - Graduate students

-- Students that have not been term activated
+- Students who have not been term-activated

 I receive a 0718 message (or another error message) when I try to access my audit.
 What should I do?

 If you are a graduate student, are not term-activated, or are an incoming freshman or transfer student who has not yet registered for classes, you may receive this error message.

 If you do not fall into any of these categories, please visit the OCT Help Desk in DH 151.
 If necessary, a ticket will be made to fix any access issues.

 New freshman and transfers: After registering for classes, please wait about a week for your audit to update.
 If you are still receiving an error message, visit the OCT Help Desk.